 He has worked with the BBC Symphony Orchestra, the BBC Philharmonic, the Brno Philharmonic and the Philippines Philharmonic, the Gabrielli Brass Ensemble, Lontano, Divertimenti, the Chromatico Ensemble, the Kingfisher Ensemble, Klangwerk Münster, the Concorde Ensemble, the Medici String Quartet, the Brindisi String Quartet and soloists such as Jane Manning, Mary King, Christina Fuchs, Tine Verbeke, Natalie Raybould, Tara Bouman, Stephan Froleyks, Andrew Ball, Beth Spendlove, Nigel Clayton, Sarah-Jane Bradley and Graham Walker.

 Symon’s music has been recorded by Ablaze Records and Alpha Beta Gamelan and broadcast in the UK, Germany, Holland, France, Ireland and the Philippines.
 As a student he won the Greater London Arts Association Composition Prize and has been a short-listed composer for the SPNM several times.
 His music was also highly recommended in the Uuno Klami International Composition Competition.

 During the 1990s Symon studied, played and composed music for the Javanese and Balinese gamelan working in the UK, Holland, Germany and the far east.
 His music for these instruments has been widely played to great acclaim, including a performance at the Glastonbury Festival!

-He has recently completed concerto for violoncello and orchestra and two pieces for chamber ensemble and a large-scale symphony.
+He has recently completed concerto for violoncello and orchestra, two pieces for chamber ensemble and a large-scale symphony.